TexasInstruments/ti-pmic-lld/docs/pmic_lld-design.rst

 watchdog trigger mode using this API.
 User can use Pmic_wdgSetCfg() API to stop watchdog trigger mode.

-For more details please refer PMIC API Guide

 Watchdog QA Mode
 ''''''''''''''''